Hammond leads Tory attack on Boris Johnson, saying ‘I don’t expect him to be PM’

 After a day in which Theresa May and senior Tories lined up to heap criticism on her most high-profile critic, the Chancellor launched his own attack on his former Cabinet colleague.

-Asked by the Daily Mail whether Mr Johnson could become prime minister, Mr Hammond said “I don’t expect it to happen” and suggested Mr Johnson could not do “grown-up politics”.
+Asked by the Daily Mail whether Johnson could become prime minister, Hammond said “I don’t expect it to happen” and suggested Johnson could not do “grown-up politics”.

 He went on to attack the flamboyant Brexiteer for having “no grasp of detail” on complex subjects like Brexit, suggesting his greatest achievement to date had been introducing the “Boris Bike” cycle scheme while London mayor.

+Former Brexit secretary David Davis jumped in to defend his friend and Brexit ally telling ITV News' political correspondent Libby Wiener "He's a character, for heaven's sake our politics needs characters."

+"With the greatest respect to Philip Hammond, if you want to fill a hall, ask Boris Johnson, not Philip Hammond," he added.

-The attack came at the end of the first day of the Conservative Party’s annual conference in Birmingham in which its fault lines over Brexit, already exposed, started to crack open with just weeks to go to settle a withdrawal deal with Brussels.
+Hammond's attack came at the end of the first day of the Conservative Party’s annual conference in Birmingham in which its fault lines over Brexit, already exposed, started to crack open with just weeks to go to settle a withdrawal deal with Brussels.

-Mr Johnson had used a Sunday Times interview to describe Mrs May’s Brexit policy as “deranged” and “preposterous”.
+Johnson had used a Sunday Times interview to describe May’s Brexit policy as “deranged” and “preposterous”.

-In remarks that will fuel speculation about his leadership ambitions, the former foreign secretary suggested that he could negotiate Brexit better than Mrs May, saying: “Unlike the Prime Minister, I fought for this.”
+In remarks that will fuel speculation about his leadership ambitions, the former foreign secretary suggested that he could negotiate Brexit better than May, saying: “Unlike the Prime Minister, I fought for this.”

-In the same paper, Mrs May sought to put herself on the front foot by announcing a new levy on foreigners buying homes in the UK and plans for a national festival in 2022.
+Philip Hammond reiterated to ITV News on Monday morning the Chequers deal is the only one on the table.

 Asked about his suggestion that her Chequers plan for the future relationship between the UK and the EU was “deranged”, Mrs May insisted she was acting in “the national interest”.

-She told BBC One’s The Andrew Marr Show: “I believe that the plan that we have put forward is a plan that is in the national interest.

-“This is a plan which ensures we deliver on the vote of the British people.”
+"The reality is if we just said we’re not going to follow through on our commitment in December to come up with an Irish backstop with the EU, we go straight to no deal," Mr Raab said.

+"Don’t get me wrong, I’ve made clear in the worst case scenario I think we can weather the buffeting we’d get...but that is a formula for no deal and the Government’s top priority is to get a good deal."

-Scottish Conservative leader Ruth Davidson called for “a period of silence” from Mr Johnson, pointing out that he had given his endorsement when in Government to Brexit policies he was now criticising.
+Scottish Conservative leader Ruth Davidson called for “a period of silence” from Johnson, pointing out that he had given his endorsement when in Government to Brexit policies he was now criticising.

-And former Brexit secretary David Davis, who quit Mrs May’s Cabinet along with Mr Johnson in protest at the Chequers plan, was dismissive of his fellow Leaver’s proposals on housing and a bridge to Ireland.

-“I think one of the blights of British politics is politicians having fantastic ideas that cost a fortune and don’t do much good,” Mr Davis told Sky News’s Sophy Ridge On Sunday.

 Sunday also saw Mr Johnson’s replacement as Foreign Secretary, Jeremy Hunt, spark criticism from the Latvian ambassador to the UK after making a comparison between the EU and the former USSR.